-153. The Commissioner must not exercise any of the Commissioner's discretionary or other powers under this Act or any regulations made under this Act adversely to any person without, if required to do so within the prescribed time, giving the person an opportunity of being heard.
+154. The Commissioner must not exercise any of the Commissioner's discretionary or other powers under this Act or any regulations made under this Act adversely to any person without, if required to do so within the prescribed time, giving the person an opportunity to be heard.